Optimizing PDFs for ADA and WCAG Compliance: A Comprehensive Guide

 The Benefits of Compliance

-For governments, accessible PDFs ensure that all citizens, including the 26% of U.S. adults with disabilities, can access vital information.
-For businesses, compliance mitigates litigation risks and opens opportunities to engage a broader audience, including the 1.3 billion people worldwide with disabilities.
+For governments, accessible PDFs ensure all citizens — including the 26% of U.S. adults with disabilities — can access vital information.
+For businesses, compliance mitigates litigation risks and opens opportunities to engage a broader audience.

 Conclusion